 Are you an adult who has serious health problems because of your weight?
 Have you tried diet and exercise but haven't been able to lose enough weight?
-If you answered yes to these questions, a prescription weight-loss drug may be an option for you.
+If you answered yes to these questions, a prescription weight-loss drug may be a choice for you.

-You should know, however, that prescription weight-loss drugs are used in addition to — not instead of — diet and exercise.
+Just know that you need to use prescription weight-loss drugs in addition to — not instead of — a healthy diet and exercise.

-Your doctor may consider a weight-loss drug for you if you haven't been able to lose weight through diet and exercise and you meet one of the following:
+Your health care provider may suggest a weight-loss drug for you in some cases.
+These include if you haven't been able to lose weight through diet and exercise and your:

-- Your BMI is greater than 27 and you have a serious medical problem related to obesity, such as diabetes or high blood pressure.
+- BMI is greater than 27.
+You also have a serious medical problem linked to obesity, such as diabetes or high blood pressure.

-Before selecting a medicine for you, your doctor will consider your history and health challenges.
-Then your doctor will talk with you about the pros and cons of prescription weight-loss drugs.
+Before choosing a medicine for you, your health care provider thinks about your history and health challenges.
+Then your provider talks with you about the pros and cons of prescription weight-loss drugs.

-It's important to note that weight-loss drugs aren't for everyone.
-For example, prescription weight-loss drugs shouldn't be used if you're trying to get pregnant, are pregnant or are breast-feeding.
+These drugs aren't for everyone.
+For example, you shouldn't take prescription weight-loss drugs if you're trying to get pregnant, are pregnant or are breastfeeding.

-Prescription weight-loss drugs approved for long-term use (more than 12 weeks) produce significant weight loss compared with placebo.
-The combination of weight-loss medication and lifestyle changes results in greater weight loss than lifestyle changes do alone.
+Prescription weight-loss drugs that you can use for more than 12 weeks, called long-term use, lead to major weight loss compared with an inactive treatment that doesn't use medicine, called a placebo.
+The combination of weight-loss medicine and lifestyle changes leads to greater weight loss than do lifestyle changes alone.

-Over the course of a year, that can mean a weight loss of 3% to 7% of total body weight above that achieved with lifestyle changes alone.
-That may seem like a modest amount.
-But a sustained weight loss of 5% to 10% can have important health benefits, such as lowering blood pressure, blood sugar and triglyceride levels.
+Taking these drugs for a year can mean a loss of total body weight of 3% to 12% more than that lost with lifestyle changes alone.
+That may not seem like a lot.
+But losing 5% to 10% of your total weight and keeping it off can have important health benefits.
+For example, it can lower blood pressure, blood sugar levels and levels of fats in the blood called triglycerides.

-Mild side effects, such as nausea, constipation or diarrhea, are common.
+Mild side effects, such as nausea, constipation and diarrhea, are common.
 They may lessen over time.
-Rarely, serious side effects can occur.
-For this reason, it's important to thoroughly discuss treatment options with your doctor.
+Rarely, serious side effects can happen.
+That's why it's important to ask your health care provider about all treatment choices.
+And ask about the possible benefits and risks of each drug.

 Many people gain back some of the weight they lost when they stop taking weight-loss drugs.
-However, adopting healthy lifestyle habits may help limit weight gain.
+But practicing healthy lifestyle habits may help limit weight gain.

-How long you'll take a weight-loss drug depends on if the drug helps you lose weight.
-If you've lost enough weight to improve your health and you haven't had serious side effects, your doctor may suggest that you take the drug indefinitely.
+How long you take a weight-loss drug depends on whether the drug helps you lose weight.
+If you've lost enough weight to improve your health and you haven't had serious side effects, your health care provider may suggest that you take the drug long term.

-If you haven't lost at least 5% of your body weight after three to six months on the full dose of a drug, your doctor will probably change your treatment and may switch you to a different weight-loss drug.
+If you haven't lost at least 5% of your body weight after taking the full dose of a drug for 3 to 6 months, your health care provider will probably change your treatment.
+They may switch you to a different weight-loss drug.

-Four weight-loss drugs have been approved by the U.S. Food and Drug Administration for long-term use:
+Six weight-loss drugs have been approved by the U.S. Food and Drug Administration (FDA) for long-term use:

 - Bupropion-naltrexone (Contrave)